Avuxo/APM/README.md

 # APM

-Language Agent for Node.js for Express.
+Language Agent for Express and Node.js.

 # Setup

-APM is configured as an expressjs middleware.
+First, install `node-gyp`, the Node native build tool.
+Run `npm i node-gyp -g` to install it globally.

-First, install all the project dependencies with `$ npm i`.
+Install the package into your project with `$ npm i express-apm`.

-Then, install the `node-gyp` build system with `$ npm i node-gyp -g`.
+Installation note: Make sure that you have a version of Python supported by node-gyp (= v2.5.0 & < 3.0.0).

 # Usage